isw-kudos/huddo-docs/docs/ccm-migrator/usage.md

     servers from which content will be read, have at least as many CPU threads as specified.
     - Network connections between servers can handle the additional traffic.
+- "HTTP Engine Settings":
     - "HTTP Request Handler" - The default value of "Apache HttpClient" should always be best.
 The "JVM default" option is retained for testing because older versions of CCM Migrator had no other option.
     - "Maximum time to wait for data" - HTTP read timeout in milliseconds.
 The default of -1 means to use an OS-dependent value which we understand to be 1 minute on many platforms.
 The default should be sufficient, but set it to either 0 (no timeout) or a value higher than 60000 if you observe timeouts occurring.
     - "Number of times to attempt each HTTP request" - If set higher than 1 and a server-side HTTP request fails for a temporary reason (e.g. timeout or internal server error), the request will be attempted up to this many times.
 This setting exists because we observed seemingly-random HTTP request failures in one customer environment, but retries didn't help in that case.
     - "Delay before retrying failed HTTP request" - Wait about this many milliseconds before retrying failed HTTP requests.
 Only has an effect if a HTTP request fails and the previous setting is 2 or higher.
+- "Log Settings":
+    - "Show username in server JVM logs" - Makes messages written by CCM Migrator to the server's "SystemOut.log" and "SystemErr.log" files include the username of the user running Analysis, Migration, or Roll-back.
+The username is always recorded in CCM Migrator's application log files regardless of this setting.
+- "Other Settings":
     - "Write XML to file system for CCM library entries" - If enabled, raw XML representing "feeds" of CCM library entries will be written to the configured temporary files location.
 This setting exists only for debugging.

 Once the settings are confirmed by clicking "Confirm Settings" at the bottom of the page, the "Home" page will load.
 The application saves all settings in the web browser's